Ideals and Strong Axioms of Determinacy: INTRODUCTION

-Famously, Ulam's investigations of the ${\sf{Measure\ Problem}}$, which asks whether there is a measure on $[0, 1]$, led him to prove that there is no countably complete 0-1 measure, that is an \textit{ultrafilter}, on $\omega_1$ (e.g. \cite[Chapter 10]{Jech}).
+and the consistency of strong ideals on $\omega_1$, specifically $\omega_1$-dense ideals on $\omega_1$.
+The main theorems of the paper, Theorem \ref{thm:DI} and Corollary \ref{cor:equi2}, resolve a long-standing conjecture by Woodin in \cite{Woodin}.
+The work in this paper contributes to our understanding of and helps further establish the close connections between ideals and determinacy, two very seemingly different areas in set theory. \\\\ \textbf{Some background} \\\\ Famously, Ulam's investigations of the ${\sf{Measure\ Problem}}$, which asks whether there is a measure on $[0, 1]$, led him to prove that there is no countably complete 0-1 measure, that is an \textit{ultrafilter}, on $\omega_1$ (e.g. \cite[Chapter 10]{Jech}).
 Ulam's theorem is often presented as showing that $\omega_1$ is not a measurable cardinal, where we say that $\k$ is a measurable cardinal if there is a $\kappa$-complete ultrafilter $U$ on $\k$.